 How AI is relevant to my work at GitHub

-As an engineer on GitHub’s Semantic Code team, my work serves the broader, more audacious goal of making software development easier, more powerful, and more accessible.
+As an engineer on GitHub’s Semantic Code team, my work serves the broader, more audacious goal of making software development easier, more powerful, and accessible.
 GitHub has one of the largest and richest software data sets in the world.
 We can use data about source code, its underlying structures, semantics, comments, diffs, and other abstractions to understand the meaning of code—its intent, capabilities, and quality.
 Through such analyses, we can build tooling that offers greater insight for developers.
 Our team employs program analysis techniques and lean heavily on research in the fields of programming language theory (PLT), parsing, and syntax tree diffing.

 Our work is in service first and foremost to our users, but it’s also exciting to think of it more broadly as an infinitesimal advancement in computing.
 While we mostly deal with the worlds of applied programming language theory, program analysis, and formal methods, glimpsing progress in a neighboring sub-discipline of computer science, AI, opens up possibilities.
-Since several innovations happen at intersections, it’s inspiring to imagine how artificial intelligence, applied to program analysis and applied PLT, will alter the way technology is created and consumed.
+Since several innovations happen at intersections, it’s inspiring to imagine how artificial intelligence, applied to program analysis and applied PLT, will alter how technology is created and consumed.

 - Cyclance: Incident Response and Cyberthreats

 - Gila Lab: Interview with 8-year-old CTO, Abu Qadar